fergiemcdowall/norch/README.md

     npm install

-If everything went to plan- Norch should now be installed on your machine at [http://localhost:3000/](http://localhost:3000/).
+If everything went to plan- Norch should now be installed on your machine

 ##Operation